 Special Requirements for Admission

-The following programs have additional requirements for admission: the College of Health Professions, Dance, Music, and the Tyler School of Art.
+The following programs have additional requirements for admission: the College of Health Professions (Nursing and Health Information Management transfers only), Dance, Music, and the Tyler School of Art.
 Refer to the individual program description for the details on these special requirements.
 Adult applicants also have special requirements.